 Prerequisite(s): As defined by the department offering the course.
 Selected topics with women's studies focus.

 Prerequisite(s): SOC 100 or PSY 100.
-(Also AFS/LAC/CSJ 241A) This course concerns racial and ethnic inequalities from a sociological perspective.
+This course concerns racial and ethnic inequalities from a sociological perspective.
 It focuses on the fundamental concepts of race, ethnicity, prejudice, and discrimination as they have played an important role in the maintenance of those inequalities.
-As such, the course examines how racial and ethnic inequalities have prevented social justice to be fully achieved, especially in the US.
+As such, the course examines how racial and ethnic inequalities have prevented social justice from being fully achieved, especially in the US.
+Satisfies SEEDS Political and Civil Life student learning outcome in alignment with Social Justice and Equity value.
+(Also CSJ/LAC/AFS/SOC 241A)

 (Also ENG 258).
 WRITING INTENSIVE.
 Spooky crumbling castles and things that go bump in the night are not all there is to gothic literature.
 This course examines the ways in which this literary genre delves into the human psyche to explore all the dark impulses that arise from the human soul.
 The course also looks at ways in which gender and sexuality figure into both the writing of this literature and the attitudes that it expresses.
 Students learn to examine fiction through a literary critical lens.